SomaLogic/SomaScan.db/README.md

 [^1]: `SomaScan.db` contains annotations for human protein targets only.
-    However, some targets in the SomaScan menu are associated with biological entities not represented here.
+    However, some targets in the SomaScan menu are associated with biological entities not represented in this package.
 As such, this value may differ from the exact number in your ADAT.